brmson/blanqa/README.md

 BlanQA evolved from the "DSO project" of OAQA, mirroring its architecture to a degree, but simplifying and reorganizing its components.

-BlanQA depends on the CSE infrastructure of OAQA even though it is currently deprecated; we plan to move to its successor "BagPipes" when it's ready.
+BlanQA does not depend on the CSE infrastructure; we may make use of its successor "BagPipes" when it's ready if it makes sense.

 ### TAKEPIG (TP)